0xDylan/website/src/content/blog/dualbooting.md

 booting with EFI and swapping between them (bootloader / bootmanager).

 The tool that I have used is [rEFInd](https://www.rodsbooks.com/refind/).
 It is a very nice and easy-to-use tool.
-Not so easy-to-setup though (_budum bum pshhh_).
+Not so easy-to-setup though (_ba dum bum pshhh_).
 Seriously though, it was very hard to setup at first.

 I kept on having Windows take over boot priority over rEFInd, then Linux took boot priority.
 Now I have it working somewhat correctly (after about 5 tutorials).

-This tool doesn't have the best documentation compared to other tools, so if you have an issue, you're all on your own (for the most part).
+This tool doesn't have the best documentation (for issues) compared to other tools, so if you have an issue, you're all on your own (for the most part).

 **_(This post is unfinished and will be updated sometime in the future.)_**